bluwy/whyframe/docs/src/pages/docs/integrations/astro.md

 })
 ```

 As `whyframe`'s default HTML doesn't work in Astro, a custom HTML source is required.
-See [HTML source](http://localhost:3000/docs/features#html-source) for more information.
+See [HTML source](/docs/features#html-source) for more information.

-To setup `/frames/default`, or in other words `http://localhost:3000/frames/default`, create an empty `src/pages/frames/default.astro` file:
+To setup `/frames/default`, or in other words `http://localhost:3000/frames/default`, create a `src/pages/frames/default.astro` file:

 ```html
 <!DOCTYPE html>